maiya-22/pokemon-game/readme.md

 - Re-initializing repository, in order to refactor from serverless html to express server.
 - Deployed on Heroku: https://vermillion-pokemon-game.herokuapp.com/.
-- Stat animation calling setTimeout about 200 times (inside loop).
-Maybe should refactor with pure CSS animation.

 #### By: